-Student Financial Services will evaluate federal financial aid Satisfactory Academic Progress at the end of each academic year (at the end of the spring quarter) or at the end of each quarter, for Masters students enrolled in a year-long program, spanning 3-4 quarters.
+Evanston Office of Graduate Financial Aid will evaluate federal financial aid Satisfactory Academic Progress at the end of each academic year (at the end of the spring quarter) or at the end of each quarter, if a student is enrolled in a year-long program spanning 3-4 quarters.
 Reviews will occur once grades are published in the University's system and will also include a review of courses attempted, pace toward graduation, and GPA.